the1lab/1lab/src/Cat/Displayed/Doctrine.lagda.md

-A **regular hyperdoctrine** is a generalisation of the defining features of the [[poset of subobjects]] of a [[regular category]]; More abstractly, it axiomatises exactly what is necesary to interpret first-order (regular) logic _over_ a [[finitely complete category]].
+A **regular hyperdoctrine** is a generalisation of the defining features of the [[poset of subobjects]] of a [[regular category]]; More abstractly, it axiomatises exactly what is necessary to interpret first-order (regular) logic _over_ a [[finitely complete category]].
 There is quite a lot of data involved, so we'll present it in stages.